bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 {.inline}

 {{< mnote >}}
-**By the way:** This theme is primarily focused on Markdown content but Hugo also offers to process some other markup formats, hand-crafted HTML content, and static data structures.
+**By the way:** Besides Markdown rendering, Hugo also offers to process some other markup formats, hand-crafted HTML content, and static data structures.
 {{< /mnote >}}

 ## Folder structure